-4-2.1 Tools and Equipment.
+- 4-2.1 Tools and Equipment.
 Tools, equipment, and personnel normally found in a facility capable of making truck repairs will be adequate for maintenance of the semitrailer.
-No other special tools or equipment should be necessary.

-4-2.2 Standard Torque Values.
-Table 2-1 lists torque values for standard hardware and is intended as a guide for average applications involving typical stresses and mechanical surfaces.
+No other special tools or equipment should be necessary. - 4-2.2 Standard Torque Values.
+Tables 2-1 and 2-2 lists torque values for standard hardware and is intended as a guide for average applications involving typical stresses and mechanical surfaces.
 Values are based on the physical limitations of clean, plated, and lubricated hardware.
 In all cases, when an individual torque value is specified, it takes priority over values given in this table.
 Replace original fasteners with hardware of equal grade.
-Table 3-2 illustrates the markings on the heads of steel bolts and screws that indicate their ASTM and SAE grades.